splunk/addonfactory-ucc-generator/docs/contributing.md

 1. Small PRs ([blogpost](https://testing.googleblog.com/2024/07/in-praise-of-small-pull-requests.html))
 1. If you are fixing a bug, write a test reproducing a bug (the test should fail without your changes)
-1. If you are refactoring, make sure there are tests covering this area, if not - introduce tests first, then continue with refactoring
+1. If you are refactoring, ensure adequate test coverage exists for the target area.
+If coverage is insufficient, create tests in a separate pull request first.
+This approach provides a safety net for validating current behavior and simplifies code reviews.

 ## Build and Test